What is our team working on right now?

 Transitioning Together/Juntos en la TransiciĆ³n

-We recently adapted an evidence-based program to support the transition to adulthood for autistic youth and their parents, Transitioning Together/Juntos en la Transición (TT/JET).
-The adaptation aimed to improve the program's feasibility and accessibility in low-resource service settings as well as its cultural responsiveness for Latino families.
+We recently adapted an evidence-based program to support the transition to adulthood for autistic youth and their parents, available in English and Spanish: Transitioning Together/Juntos en la Transición (TT/JET).
+The adaptation aimed to improve the program's feasibility, accessibility, and fit in low-resource service settings.
 Families who participated in our prior small pilot test of this adapted version of TT/JET reported high satisfaction with the program and strong social validity.
 In our current clinical trial funded by the Deborah Munroe Noonan Memorial Research Fund, we are now testing the effectiveness of this adapted version of TT/JET within Boston Medical Center (BMC), New England's largest safety net hospital system.
-Team Members: Jocelyn Kuhn, Rola Adebogun
+Team Members: Jocelyn Kuhn, Nina Menon, Rola Adebogun, Marycruz Valdiva Acosta, Alexa Laca Gonzalez

 Understanding Barriers to Delivering High Quality Care within Community ABA Settings